Akila-bite/Shoparl/README.md

 Repository Link
 Shoparl-Proto on GitHub

+2. Link to deploy the website : https://shoparl-ln-9a8050.netlify.app

 ## Improvements
 -Location request/detection that will help to automatically convert the prices to the currency of the user's current location